-Wherever you are with IT self-service, we’d really appreciate you taking the few minutes to complete our quick survey – the findings will be presented back in a future ITSM.tools article.
+Wherever you are with your IT self-service portal, we’d really appreciate you taking the few minutes to complete our quick survey – the findings will be presented back in a future ITSM.tools article.

 Principal Analyst and Content Director at the ITSM-focused industry analyst firm ITSM.tools.
 Also an independent IT and IT service management marketing content creator, and a frequent blogger, writer, and presenter on the challenges and opportunities for IT service management professionals.

 Previously held positions in IT research and analysis (at IT industry analyst firms Ovum and Forrester and the UK Post Office), IT service management consultancy, enterprise IT service desk and IT service management, IT asset management, innovation and creativity facilitation, project management, finance consultancy, internal audit, and product marketing for a SaaS IT service management technology vendor.